Ray Bolger: Early life

 Raymond Wallace Bolger was born at 598 Second St., South Boston, Massachusetts, into a Catholic family of Irish descent.
-He was the son of James Edward Bolger and Anne C. née Wallace.
-His father James was first-generation Irish, and was born in Fall River, Massachusetts; his mother "Annie" who had a large Irish family, was born in Bridgewater, Massachusetts.
-He grew up and attended school in the Codman Square section of Dorchester neighborhood of Boston.
-After graduating from high school, he worked for a peanut company, as a bank messenger, and for the New England Mutual Life Insurance Company, before finding his way to vaudeville by gaining a role on Broadway in The Passing Show of 1926.
+He was the son of James Edward Bolger and Anne C. (née Wallace).
+His father, James, was a first-generation American of Irish descent, who was born in Fall River, Massachusetts.
+Bolger's mother "Annie" was born into a large Irish-American family in Bridgewater, Massachusetts.

+Bolger grew up and attended school in the Codman Square section of the Dorchester neighborhood of Boston.

+Interviewed in 1940 about his post-high-school years, Bolger reported having worked in Boston for the city's First National Bank, and then trying insurance sales and even door-to-door vacuum selling in New England.
+He was a student at O'Brien's Dancing Academy and was later a manager-instructor at Russakoff's School of Dance.

 Career

 Early career

 His entertainment aspirations evolved from the vaudeville shows of his youth.
 He began his career in a vaudeville tap show, creating the act "Sanford & Bolger" with his dance partner.
-In 1926, he danced at New York City's legendary Palace Theatre, the premier vaudeville theatre in the United States.
+In 1926, he danced at New York City's legendary Palace Theatre, the premier vaudeville theater in the United States.
 His limber body and improvisational dance movements won him many leading roles on Broadway in the 1930s.
 Eventually, his career also encompassed film, television, and nightclub work.
-In 1932 he was elected to the theater club, The Lambs and performed on opening night at Radio City Music Hall in December 1932.
+In 1932 he was elected to the theater club The Lambs and performed on opening night at Radio City Music Hall in December 1932.

-Bolger signed his first cinema contract with MGM in 1936, and although The Wizard of Oz was early in his film career, he appeared in other movies of note.
-His best known pre-Oz appearance was The Great Ziegfeld (1936), in which he portrayed himself.
+After starring in Richard Rodgers' first stage production of On Your Toes in 1936, in which he played the male lead Junior, as well as the hero of the Slaughter on Tenth Avenue ballet within the musical, Bolger signed his first cinema contract with MGM in 1936, and although The Wizard of Oz was early in his film career, he appeared in other movies of note.
+His best-known pre-Oz appearance was The Great Ziegfeld (1936), in which he portrayed himself.
 He also appeared in Sweethearts (1938), the first MGM film in Technicolor, starring Nelson Eddy and Jeanette MacDonald.
 He also appeared in the Eleanor Powell vehicle Rosalie (1937), which also starred Eddy and Frank Morgan.